All Episodes

 And literally and specifically asking what regulations are in the way of you creating a better business environment in this country.

-In other words, what can we do to help you To stay here beyond getting rid of regulations and tax incentives, et cetera.
+In other words, what can we do to help you to stay here beyond getting rid of regulations and tax incentives, et cetera?

-You know, the only president in history that never reached 3% GDP growth for a single year of his presidency that took on more debt than every other president combined before him, and that gave us, you know, another 13 million Americans dependent on food stamps and 8 million more in poverty.
+The only president in history that never reached 3% GDP growth for a single year of his presidency that took on more debt than every other president combined before him.

 Those are horrific statistics.

-For those folks who've lost their job right now, because a plant went down to Mexico.
+For those folks who've lost their job right now, because a plant went down to Mexico, that isn't going to make you feel better.

-And so what we have to do is to make sure that folks are trained for the job that are coming in now, because some of those jobs of the past are just not going to come back.
+And so what we have to do is to make sure that folks are trained for the jobs that are coming in now, because some of those jobs of the past are just not going to come back.

 Why would we ever allow them to go?